moq-wg/warp-streaming-format/draft-ietf-moq-warp.md

 cars, or active speaker notifications in web conferences.

-To allow the client to bind this event metadata with the broadcast content described by the media timeline track, each event record MUST contain a reference to either GroupID, Media PTS or wallclock time.
+To allow the client to bind this event metadata with the broadcast content described by the media timeline track, each event record MUST contain a reference to GroupID, Media PTS or wallclock time.

 Event timeline tracks are optional.
 Multiple event timeline tracks can exist inside a